Amandine Cadiaux: An air purification project with the “Make Our Planet Great Again” program

 - Organometallic absorbent platforms for the removal of CO2 and H2S from natural gas;

-- Highly stable Ni-M F6-H2O/Onpyrazine2(solvent)x metal-organic frameworks and methods of use;
+- Highly stable Ni-M F6-H2O/Onpyrazine2(solvent)x organic-metal frameworks and methods for their use;

 - Highly stable organic metal frameworks

-In June 2009, she was awardedsecond prize for her presentation by the Doctoral School of Matter, Molecules, and Materials ( Angers, France), and in November 2011, she received the “Thesis Award, Chemistry Category” from the French Crystallographic Association.
+In June 2009, she wonsecond prize for a presentation at the Doctoral School of Matter, Molecules, and Materials ( Angers, France), and in November 2011, she received the “Thesis Award, Chemistry Category” from the French Crystallographic Association.

 The MOPGA Program

 Launched by the President of the Republic in 2017, the MOPGA program recognizes research projects of the highest scientific caliber addressing issues related to climate and global change (climate, energy, Earth and environmental sciences, etc.).
-It is aimed at researchers residing outside France who wish to carry out their research projects in France in collaboration with French partners.
+It is aimed at researchers who do not reside in France and who wish to carry out their research projects in France in collaboration with French partners.

-In addition to funding from the relevant government agencies and support from the Occitanie region—which covers 50% of the state’s contribution to projects certified under the MOPGA program—the project will receive funding from I-SITE MUSE to hire Abdelali Aki on a one-year postdoctoral contract beginning in September 2019.
+In addition to funding from the relevant government agencies and support from the Occitanie region—which covers 50% of the government’s commitment to MOPGA-certified projects—the project will receive funding from I-SITE MUSE to hire Abdelali Aki under a one-year postdoctoral contract beginning in September 2019.